RevanthKumar-Kommu/csci_6560/README.md

 1. Create database and create different tables like employee, customer in mysql(phpmyadmin) using db table queries that we have in db file (banking.sql)
 Link to access phpmyadmin  :  http://localhost/phpmyadmin/

 2. In xampp path, there is working folder htdocs.
-Create a folder within htdocs and have two files inside customer_creation.html customer_fetch_bal.html and contact_employee.php.
+Create a folder within htdocs called bank.

 Ex:

-C:\xampp\htdocs\banking\
+C:\xampp\htdocs\bank\

-Here, contact is the folder inside htdocs.
+Here, bank is the folder inside htdocs.

+3. Create a new database naming mybank.

+4. Import the provided SQL file.
+The file is known as mybank.sql located inside the db folder.

-3. Next, run the html page using link : http://localhost/banking/customer_creation.html in any browser.
+5. Next, run the html page using link : http://localhost/bank/login.html in any browser.

-4. In page, enter customer details which employee need to add to database and click on submit.
+6. In page, enter customer details which employee need to add to database and click on submit.

-5. Check table in phpmyadmin or mysql workbench to see if new customer got added to the table.
+7. Check table in phpmyadmin or mysql workbench to see if new customer got added to the table.